isabella232/bc-community-samples/ebc-iot/README.md

 Please follow the instructions [Here](https://docs.microsoft.com/en-us/azure/iot-hub/tutorial-connectivity#create-an-iot-hub) to create it.

-Once we completed the creation of the IOT Hub, be sure to save the connection string credentials that we are going to need to be able to push data from our IOT device simulator.
+Once we completed the creation of the IOT Hub, we need to [authenticate a sample device](https://docs.microsoft.com/en-us/azure/iot-hub/tutorial-connectivity#check-device-authentication)

+Save the connection string, as we are going to need it, in order to be able to push data from our IOT device simulator.

 ### Backend